anchore/anchore-charts/stable/anchore-engine/README.md

 release "my-anchore" uninstalled
 ```

-Anchore Enterprise users will want to remove the Redis DB PersistentVolumeClaim, this will delete all current session data but will not effect stability of the deployment:
+Anchore Enterprise users will want to remove the Redis DB PersistentVolumeClaim; this will delete all current session data but will not affect stability of the deployment:

 ```
 $ kubectl delete pvc redis-data-my-anchore-anchore-ui-redis-master-0